google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 E.g. `paul-laptop:8080` or `192.168.0.4:8080`.

-However, this will usually not work if you are connected to a university, public, or corporate network.
+However, this usually won't work on university, public, or corporate networks.
 Alternatively, you can connect your device via USB, execute `adb reverse tcp:8080 tcp:8080` on your desktop/laptop, and use `localhost:8080` as the server address.